r00kieAd/Interactive-CardDetail-Entry/README.md

 ## :memo: License ##

 This project is under license from MIT.
 For more details, see the [LICENSE](LICENSE) file.
+Design provided by Frontend Mentor.

-Made with :heart: by <a href="https://github.com/r00kieAd" target="_blank">Adhyatma Dwivedi</a>
+Modified and developed by <a href="https://github.com/r00kieAd" target="_blank">Adhyatma Dwivedi</a>

 &#xa0;